PushkarJ/kccncna-22-tutorial/README.md

 > Please **DO NOT** run the scripts in this tutorial in a production environment.
 > Use a local environment that is not shared with other users
-> If you are uncomfortable or unable running any of the scripts, it's okay!
+> If you are uncomfortable or unable to run any of the scripts, it's okay!
 > Follow along with the rest of the class and try it later in your own free time!

 ### Docker